FamilySearch/sModel/README.md

 );
 ```

+### Bad Upgrade Recovery

+If a database file is corrupted or can't be updated for some reason, the system will try and recover
+by deleting the existing database and initializing fresh.

 ## Object Mapping

 sModel will read data out of your database and map it into your models.
 For this to